thanasisDr/eda4ml/README.md

 ## Package Description

-eda4ml is a Python module for Explorative Data Analysis (EDA) required in the machine learning process, built on top of Pandas, Seaborn, Scipy and Matplotlib.
+eda4ml is a Python module for Exploratory Data Analysis (EDA) required in the machine learning process, built on top of Pandas, Seaborn, Scipy and Matplotlib.
 Inspired by the amazing kaggle notebook 'Comprehensive data exploration with Python' by Pedro Marcelino (https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python)